April 1, 1865 - During the U.S.

 Houston and Mexican forces led by Santa Anna took place near present

 day Houston.
-The Texans decisively defeated the Mexican forces thus
+The Texans decisively defeated the Mexican forces thereby achieving independence.

 April 21, 1918 -